 What to Serve with Couscous Tabbouleh:

-Pairs well with grilled meats or as part of a larger Greek/white bean salad spread.
+This recipe pairs well with grilled meats or as part of a larger Mediterranean spread.

 - Greek-Inspired Grilled Chicken Skewers with Squash Ribbons